-Why is the Harry Potter franchise so universally loved?
+Why are franchises like Harry Potter so popular?
 It goes beyond the glitz and glam of magic and flying cars.
 For all its magic and mythology, there's something deeply real about J. K. Rowling's universe.

 While Harry Potter is out-and-out fantasy, there are many other movies that are just as fantastical, whimsical, and wondrous without explicitly bringing "magic" into the picture.

-They're called magical realism movies, and their blending of reality with fantasy is wonderful.
+They're called magical realism films, and their blending of reality with fantasy is just lovely to watch.

-Here are the best magical realism movies ever made that are worth checking out if this sounds like your type of thing!
+Here are the best magical realism movies worth watching if this sounds like your kind of thing!

 15. Enchanted (2007)